 The kids usually order the standards: Kraft Macaroni and Cheese, applesauce, and ice cream.
 I always order the Tuna Melt or Turkey Burger and sweet potato fries.

 Brenton Point State Park is a beautiful spot halfway up Ocean Drive.
 A wide open field on one side is great for a picnic and kite flying and the rocky shoreline on the other side is fun for climbing and exploring the tide pools.
 There are picnic tables, hiking trails, and public restrooms (May 1-October 31).

 There is little shade, so be sure to bring hats and sunscreen.
 And wear sneakers or sturdy water shoes (vs. sandals or Crocs) for safer climbing on the rocks.
 This is one of those places that adults enjoy just as much as the children.
 Last year we planned to spend an hour here but ended up staying for two hours and wanted to stay even longer.

 5. Cardines Field

-Take the kids to a ball game at the historic Cardines Field, one of the oldest baseball fields in the U.S. We are usually there off-season, but still enjoy the views of the baseball field by dining at Mudville Pub & Grill and playing at the playground behind the ballpark.
+Take the kids to a ball game at the historic Cardines Field, one of the oldest baseball fields in the U.S. We are usually there off-season, but still enjoy the views of the baseball field and playing at the playground behind the ballpark.
 The playground is one of our favorites and we play there on most of our vacation days.
 It’s inspiring to look across the baseball fields while swinging as high as you can.